tnypxl/rollup/README.md

 - `--depth, -d`: Depth of link traversal (default: 0, only scrape the given URLs)
 - `--css`: CSS selector to extract specific content
 - `--exclude`: CSS selectors to exclude from the extracted content (comma-separated)
+- `--concurrent, -c`: Number of concurrent goroutines for processing (default: 4)

 ### Global flags

 - `--config, -f`: Path to the configuration file (default: rollup.yml in the current directory)
 - `--verbose, -v`: Enable verbose logging
+- `--timeout, -t`: Timeout for web requests in seconds (default: 30)

 ## Configuration